slayer321/slayer321/README.md

 ### Hi there 👋

-I am Sachin Maurya a third year undergrad from India .
+I am Sachin Maurya a Final year undergrad from India .
 I'm passionate about open-source and my career interest is cybersecurity.
 Looking to create cool software and tools to help people and **building a community**.

 <!--